Powfoot Halt railway station

 Powfoot Halt railway station was a railway station in Powfoot, near Dumfries and Galloway, Scotland, south of Cummertrees serving the workers at the MOD Powfoot Nitro-cellulose factory within the Parish of Cummertrees.

 History

 The Powfoot Nitro-cellulose factory was established by the War Office in 1940 and was supplied with materials by train from Bishopton.
 The factory was re-opened during the Korean and the Falklands wars.
 The site was run by Nobel's Explosives on behalf of the Ministry of Defence and Royal Ordnance.
 The processing facility closed in 1992.
 The halt was not open to the general public and only served workers at the munitions factory.

-The halt is recorded on the OS map published in 1954 on the line next to the Longfords Cottage to Broom lane.
+The halt is recorded on the OS map published in 1954 on the line next to the Broom Cottage to Broom lane.

 Newbie Junction Halt railway station was another workers only halt that existed between 1898 and 1904 close to Annan where it served the factory workers of Cochran's & Co. boilers and the Newbie Brick and Tile works.